-If you are reading this article it is because you found me through my social media presence or my blog.
-In a niche industry where I can only target agents who sell merchant services, I have had almost 50,000 YouTube views, I have 7,000 twitter followers (@James_Shepherd1) and I get over 4,000 visitors every month to this website.
+If you are reading this article, it is because you found me through my social media presence or my blog.
+In a niche industry where I can only target agents who sell merchant services, I have had over 100,000 YouTube views; I have 186,000 twitter followers and I get over 6,000 visitors every month to this website.
 What many of you may not know is that I learned all of this as a way to generate leads for my own credit card processing business.
-Below I am going to share with you a simple list of procedures that I put in place a long time ago that generated a lot of business for me in my local community.
-I have never spent 1 penny marketing online for merchants or agents and if you are willing to work hard and do the things I list below for an extended period of time, you can experience the same success.
+Below I am going to share with you a simple list of procedures I put in place a long time ago which generated a lot of business for me in my local community.
+I have never spent one penny marketing online for merchants or agents.
+If you are willing to work hard and do the things I list below for an extended period of time, you can experience the same success.

-There are a few things I have done specific to our industry and I would like to share those with you.
+Side note: Just about everything I have learned about inbound marketing, I either learned or later found in this book.
+“Inbound Marketing” There are a few things I have done specific to our industry, and I would like to share those with you.
 This is a list of procedures you can follow to generate inbound leads through blogging and social media.

-- Visit Blogger.com to create a free blog.
-I recommend starting with blogger because it is free and because google hosts it and so it shows up in their search results faster.
-Name the blog using the words of your nearest large city where you sell and the words “Merchant Services” this will create a blog named yourcitymerchantservices.blogspot.com and this is a great way to start your blog.
-If you are on my team and consistently getting 12+ sales per month and you would like to do the things I talk about here, Contact Me and I will pay my web designer to make you your own custom blog on WordPress (like mine) with your own domain name.
-But, if not, you can easily use blogger to get started and see excellent results.
+Visit Blogger.com to create a free blog.
+I recommend starting with blogger because it is free and because google hosts it, so it shows up in their search results faster.
+Name the blog using the words of your nearest large city where you sell and the words “Merchant Services.”
+This will create a blog named yourcitymerchantservices.blogspot.com which is a great way to start your blog.
+You can easily use blogger to get started and see excellent results.

-- Once per week, post a blog article with a title that matches a local search keyword that you want.
-For instance, I might create a blog called, “Top 10 Mistakes Altoona Business Owners Make When Choosing Merchant Services” This way, if someone types in “Altoona Merchant Services” into google, my article has a good chance of showing up.
-I might also create a post like, “Why my Merchant Services Business is based in Claysburg Pennsylvannia” Claysburg is a very small town which means I will not get much traffic to this post but, it also means that once or twice a month when someone does search for it, I would be at the top of the results.
+Once per week post a blog article with a title that matches a local search keyword that you want.
+For instance, I might create a blog called, “Top Ten Mistakes Altoona Business Owners Make When Choosing Merchant Services.”
+This way if someone types “Altoona Merchant Services” into google, my article has a good chance of showing up.
+I might also create a post entitled, “Why my Merchant Services Business is based in Claysburg, Pennsylvania.”
+Claysburg is a very small town.
+That means I will not get much traffic to this post, but it also means once or twice a month when someone does search for it, I would be at the top of the results.

-- Make your blog posts personal and interesting.
-Post a blog about how much you enjoyed meeting a certain business owner and put in a plug for his business, then email them a link to the article saying, “I really enjoyed meeting you, I posted a blog article about my visit.
-I hope you enjoy the article and I hope it sends some new business your way!”
-This will go along way in taking a prospect and turning them into a client.
-Don’t use the blog as a sales tool rather, use it to show that you are a professional, use it to drive traffic and then make sure your contact information is prominently displayed.
+Make your blog posts personal and interesting.
+Post a blog about how much you enjoyed meeting a certain business owner and put in a plug for his business.
+Then email the business owner a link to the article saying, “I really enjoyed meeting you and posted a blog article about my visit.
+I hope you enjoy the article, and that it sends some new business your way!”
+This will go a long way toward turning a prospect into a client.
+Don’t use the blog as a sales tool.
+Rather, use it to show you are a professional and to drive traffic.
+Then make sure your contact information is prominently displayed.

-- Create a Twitter feed where you post once or twice per day about a business owner you met.
-This feed should be very possitive about how much you love your business, love credit card processing and should include some helpful tips along with a link to any new blog posts.
+Create a Twitter feed where you post once or twice per day about a business owner you met.
+This feed should be very positive about how much you love your business and credit card processing and should include some helpful tips along with a link to any new blog posts.

-- Create a facebook business page and Google+ profile and do basically the same thing but, add pictures to your posts of businesses you went to, have an employee take a picture of you with a new client and ask their permission to post it online along with a plug for what a great business they have.
+Create a Facebook business page and Google+ profile.
+Do basically the same thing, but add pictures of businesses you went to on your posts.
+Have an employee take a picture of you with a new client; ask permission to post it online along with a plug for this client’s great business.

-- Update your LinkedIn profile and follow my instructions in “Using LinkedIn to Sell Merchant Services” in order to generate new leads from that and also post links to new blog articles on LinkedIn and see if there are any groups you can join for your area like, “Small Business Owners in Altoona” would be a group I would want to join.
-If there are not any groups yet, start one and DO NOT SELL IN THAT GROUP!!!
-Simply post interesting business tips good business books, talk about business owners you have met in the area, etc. If you join someone else group become an active (but not annoying) participant in the group.
+Update your LinkedIn profile.
+Follow my instructions in “Using LinkedIn to Sell Merchant Services” to generate new leads from that.
+Also, post links to new blog articles on LinkedIn and see if there are any groups you can join for your area.
+For example, “Small Business Owners in Altoona” would be a group I would want to join.
+If there are not any groups yet, start one.
+And DO NOT SELL IN THAT GROUP!!!
+Simply post interesting business tips or good business books; talk about business owners you have met in the area, etc. If you join someone else’s group, become an active (but not annoying) participant in the group.

-- Lastly, start reading up on video blogging and creating podcasts to see if this is something you could do.
+Lastly, start reading up on video blogging and creating podcasts to see if these are something you could do.
 All the same principles apply.
 Create videos and descriptions that are geographic in nature and watch your videos come to the top of the search results for those keywords.
-Create a podcast for “Business Owners in Mycity” and after a few months you might start getting some subscribers.
+Create a podcast for “Business Owners in My City.”
+After a few months you might start getting some subscribers.